Jokhum/Study1/README.md

 # My First Code
 Study Test Repository

-This is the first project I've made.
+This is the project I've made.

 Change 2